Neko-Engineering/.github/profile/README.md

 3. People creating should live happier lifes

 We started in 2014 with mind-blowing WhammyD and WhammyD2 devices.
-And ready to reveal our new device for new era of guitar playing very soon.
+And ready to reveal our new device for the new era of guitar playing very soon.